ALanMAttano/Blender_4_Rhino/README.md

 * Eventually, delete older versions
 * Restart if nesesary
 * Under View3D, goto Add > Mesh > New Rhino Object, will load the mesh file
+* In the same location there is an export to save the mesh into the same location